Clay3D11/LimitlessStudio/README.md

 - This page is self-contained.
 - Video files are included locally so the page can run as a static website.
+- All existing pricing cards are progressively connected to a persistent project cart without duplicating price data.
+- The project-request form stores preview submissions locally.
+Connect it to a secure CRM, email provider, or API before launch.
+- The cart is structured for a future payment checkout; no payment is collected in the current preview.
 - `.nojekyll` is included for GitHub Pages compatibility.